-In the above graphs the exponential trends are translated in real life examples.
-In the first graph we see how we have evolved through already 5 waves of innovation, and the 6th is about to emerge.
+In the above graph the exponential trends are translated in real life examples.
+In this graph we see how we have evolved through already 5 waves of innovation, and the 6th is about to emerge.
 It can clearly be seen that the duration of the wave is shortening, whereas the level of innovation is increasing.
 It also tells us that the 6th wave is about sustainability.
-If we want to survive on Mother Earth we will have to consume in different ways and use technology to reduce the impact on the earth’ ecosystem.
-In the second graph the key innovations of the last decades and centuries are stated.
-Do you notice the exponential curve we have experienced the last decade?
+If we want to survive on Mother Earth we will have to consume in different ways and use technology to reduce the impact on the earth 'ecosystem.

 So how can we deal with this future?

 How can we, as a business, struggling to getting things done for today and maybe even tomorrow, already take into account developments that will take place the day-after-tomorrow?

 The answer is that we have to stop forecasting and start backcasting.

 Backcasting is a term first coined by John Robinson in 1982.
 It is a planning method that starts with defining a desirable future and then works backwards to identify policies and programs that will connect that specified future to the present.

 It is illustrated by the following picture, that was made by The Natural Step.
 The Natural Step is an organization that helps organizations to move strategically toward sustainability.
 They have developed the ABCD method.
 We have translated their ABCD method to a wider application in business.
 This will enable you to start backcasting and start planning for the future!

 First we have to be aware of what is happening around our organization.
 What are the trends and developments that we can see that will impact our organization?
 Even if the technology is not ready yet, it will be in 10 years time!
 So, we imagine a future state and think of who we as a company want to be in that future.
 We define a clear and ambitious goal for that future (call it a vision) to give us direction.

 B. Baseline Assessment